Reg C. Sprigg - Biographical Notes

 Geosurveys was the first Australian contractor in regional and submarine gravity studies and also land and marine seismic studies.
 He was Technical Director of Beach Petroleum NL, a Director of Tasman Petroleum NL, Nickel Mines of Australia Ltd and South West Mining (a subsidiary of International Nickel Company).

 Geosurveys built its own Oceanographic Research Vessel, M.V.
 SAORI, and the country's first deep-sea Diving Chamber - the black and white object located behind Ningana - which saved many lives during the building of Port Stanvac.
 Along with diving team mates, Reg Sprigg shares the offshore SCUBA diving depth record for southern Australia at 90 metres.

-While still in his teens, he was a founding member of the Geological Society of Australia.
+While still in his teens, he became the youngest Fellow of the Royal Society of SA.
 He later became Foundation Chairman of the Australian Petroleum Exploration Association (1959-65).
 Councillor until 1982, and then became Emeritus Chairman and Life Member.
 He was also a Fellow of the American Association of Petroleum Geologists, the Geological Society of America, Australian Institute of Mining and Metallurgy, the Geological Society of Australia and Fellow of the Australian Academy of Technological Sciences.
 He was awarded the Tate Verco and Weeks Gold Medal for achievement.